onfido/onfido-ios-sdk/README.md

 When done, the SDK will return to the host app with the results of the check.
 This is still in the works and more details about this will be added here once the SDK is publicly available.
 Essentially the results will include the identity, document and facial reports.

-## Plans

-The first version will be launched with a complete flow to capture applicant details and take photos of the document and applicant.
-The next version will allow for customised flow like which and how many documents asked as well as specifically calling a single screen (like facial capture).